 What is a Chafee Grant?

-The California Chafee Grant is free money to current or former foster youth to use for career and technical training or college courses.
+The California Chafee Grant provides current or former foster youth with funds to use for career and technical training or college courses.
 Students may qualify for up to $5,000 in addition to any other state or federal aid they receive.
 Because this is a grant, it does not have to be repaid.
 This grant can used toward costs including child care, transportation and rent.
 Funding is limited.

 How do I qualify for Chafee Grant?
 To qualify: